mohammedzee1000/ci-firewall/README.md

 - *Kind*: The kind of target. `PR|BRANCH|TAG`
 - *Run Script*: The script to run on the jenkins.
 Relative to repo root
 - *Setup Script*: The script to run before run script.
 Relative to repo root.
+- *CI Message Variable* The variable containing, as configured in your CI Event Subscriber

 ### Worker Jenkins job configuration

 The worker jenkins job MUST have following parameters defined.
 They do not have to be set, but configured.

-- `REPO_URL`: The repo to test against
-- `KIND`: The kind of build request
-- `TARGET`: The target in the repo to test against.
-Example PR no/Branch Name etc
-- `RUN_SCRIPT`: The entrypoint shell script to execute on worker side.
-Must handle the exit 1 case and be relative to repo root.
-- `RCV_QUEUE_NAME`: Name of the recieve queue on the worker replies to requestor
-- `SETUP_SCRIPT`: Name of setup script to run before running tests on worker side, Must handle exit 1 case and be relative to repo root

-Apart from these core parameters, which will be sent by requestor, the following information will be needed in the worker.
+The following information will be needed in the worker.
 They will need to be passed to the worker cli as parameters in your jenkins (explained further down):

 - *Jenkins URL*: The URL of the jenkins server (this should be already exposed and `JENKINS_URL` env in jenkins build)
 - *Jenkins Job/Project*: The name of the jenkins job or project (This should already be exposed as `JOB_NAME` in jenkins build)